Defining my core values: who am I?

 Step 4: Double-check and challenge.

-Now that you've ordered your list of values, you might want to check them one more time to be sure that you haven't forgotten an important one.
+Now that you have ordered your list of values, you might want to check them one more time to be sure that you haven't forgotten an important one.
 Go back to your worst memory, could you tell that at least 2 to 3 core values weren't respected then?
 Now, go back to your most pleasant memory, could you say that at least 2 to 3 core values were well respected then?
-If the answer to both questions is yes, congratulations, you've your list sorted.
+If the answer to both questions is yes, congratulations, you have your list sorted.
 If the answer to both questions is no, you might want to start the process again, perhaps with someone to help you reflect on your responses.

 Knowing your values isn't enough; you now need to respect them in your decisions, actions, and behaviours.

-Amandine Vivier and Maud Vanhoutte
+Maud Vanhoutte